Gluten-Free London, England

 Day three

 On day three we shopped until we dropped.
 Okay, not really, just until it was time to go to the Madame Tussauds Museum.
 We went for lunch at Honest Burger just off Oxford Street.
 Honest Burger is a favourite of probably every gluten-avoiding person living in the UK.
-Their special Oxford Circus burger with smoked British mozzarella, honey and British nduja mayo, shoestring fries, rocket and pickles is something I still drool over.
+Their special Oxford Circus burger with smoked British mozzarella, honey and British nduja mayo, shoestring fries, rocket and pickles is something I still dream about.
 After getting lost at the museum and almost missing half of the exhibits, we went to Ugly Dumpling for dinner.
 The food was very good and the knowledge about gluten and cross-contamination of staff sky high.
 I can wholeheartedly recommended.

 Options in White City